jaxernst/alarm-bets/README.md

 # Quickstart

 Packages are managed with `yarn`.
-(To avoid installation errorsensure the correct version is set with `yarn set version berry`).
+(To avoid installation errors ensure the correct version is set with `yarn set version berry`).

 Install monorepo dependencies: